 - Any symptoms that concern you

 During this time, you may be given oxygen through your nose.
 You won’t be allowed to eat right after the procedure.

-After 2 hours, you will have your second chest x-ray.
+After 2 hours, you’ll have your second chest x-ray.
 If it’s normal, you’ll be able to go home.
 You must go with your responsible care partner who must spend the night with you.

-If you have air around your lungs, your doctor will decide whether you need more chest x-rays to watch the lung.
+If you have air around your lungs, your healthcare provider will decide whether you need more chest x-rays to watch the lung.
 You may need to have a small chest tube placed to allow your lung to re-expand.
 The chest tube allows the air around your lung to escape until the leak heals itself.
 You may be admitted to the hospital while your lung re-expands.
 This happens to about 8 out of 100 people who have this kind of biopsy.

 - You must have your responsible care partner stay with you until the next morning.
 This is for your safety.

 - You may go back to your normal diet when you leave the hospital.

 - You can shower or bathe the day after your biopsy.
 Remove the bandage after your shower.

 - You may go back to your normal activities the day after your procedure.

 - If you plan to travel by plane and you had no air leak around your lungs, it’s safe for you to fly 2 days after your biopsy.
-If your chest x-ray shows an air leak, you may need to delay flying until your doctor tells you it’s safe.
+If your chest x-ray shows an air leak, you may need to delay flying until your healthcare provider tells you it’s safe.

 - Call the doctor who scheduled your biopsy a few business days after your procedure to get the results.

 Call 911 or Go to the Nearest Emergency Room if You:

 - Become short of breath or have chest pain.
 This may mean that your lung is collapsing.
-Tell the paramedic or doctor that you had a needle biopsy of your lung, pleura, mediastinum, or adrenal glands.
+Tell the paramedic or healthcare provider that you had a needle biopsy of your lung, pleura, mediastinum, or adrenal glands.

-Call your doctor in Interventional Radiology if you have:
+Call your healthcare provider in Interventional Radiology if you have:

 - Increasing pain at your biopsy site